 On the diplomatic front, shortly after being elected, Prime Minister Trudeau’s government voted against anti-Israel sponsored resolutions at the United Nations.

 Trudeau also met with Israeli Prime Minister Benjamin Netanyahu on the sidelines of the climate change talks in Paris.
 Canada’s support for Israel at the United Nations was a key feature of the Conservative government’s policies on the international arena.

 Recently, Trudeau led a Canadian delegation to attend the funeral of late Israeli President Shimon Peres, which included former Prime Minister Jean Chrétien and Opposition leader Rona Ambrose, among others.
 Prior to taking off, Trudeau called Peres “a real friend to Canada.”
 Former Prime Minister Harper also attended the funeral, who opted to travel separately from the Trudeau delegation.

 Minister of Foreign Affairs Stephane Dion stated the delegation was purposefully designed to be non-partisan, in order to demonstrate that, “the whole country of Canada is supporting the whole country of Israel and the prime minister wanted that to be very clear.”
 NDP Leader Tom Mulcair could not attend due to a family commitment.

 Shortly after the funeral, the United Nations Educational, Scientific and Cultural Organization (UNESCO) brought forward a resolution that fails to recognize the Judeo-Christian ties to Jerusalem.
-Described as “delusional,” “supportive of antisemitism,” and “incomprehensible” by world leaders, it was reassuring to hear Canada’s Foreign Affairs Minister Stephane Dion condemn the resolution.
+Described as “delusional,” “supportive of antisemitism,” and “incomprehensible” by world leaders, it was reassuring to hear Canada’s Foreign Affairs Minister Stephane Dion condemn the resolution. (page does not exist)

 Differences Begin to Emerge